ZephyrTransport/zephyr-website/_events/2023-07-17-learning-big-data.md

 </ul>

-The session will be moderated by <strong>Lisa Zorn</strong>, who manages the Forecasting, Modeling & Surveys team within the Planning section at the Metropolitan Transportation Commission (MTC).
+The session will be moderated by <strong><a href="mailto:lzorn@bayareametro.gov">Lisa Zorn</a></strong>, who manages the Forecasting, Modeling & Surveys team within the Planning section at the Metropolitan Transportation Commission (MTC).